Healthcare Appointment System

 user feedback

-Real-world testing shaped key product pivots
+User testing shaped key product pivots

-Real-world testing shaped key product pivots
+User testing shaped key product pivots

-Real-world testing shaped key product pivots
+User testing shaped key product pivots

 Hospitals often preferred assigning queue numbers instead of fixed time slots due to unpredictable schedules.
 In response, I designed a flexible system that supports both options.
 Hospitals can now choose between time-based or number-based bookings—giving them the freedom to run things their way